-5. The Tribunal shall apply and follow the higher law and natural law and the highest commitment to universal moral law and the principles of natural justice, taking into account when appropriate national and international laws applicable to the cases and parties before the Tribunal, such to ensure and determine a just and fair outcome and in accordance with the protection of human rights and the rule of law.
+1. The Tribunal shall apply and follow the higher law and natural law and the highest commitment to universal moral law and the principles of natural justice, taking into account when appropriate national and international laws applicable to the cases and parties before the Tribunal.